jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     },
     ```

 1. Next we will update the presentation to honor these settings.
+This is done using another AngularJS directive, [ng-show](https://docs.angularjs.org/api/ng/directive/ngShow). `ng-show` will show the element, in this case a div, if the value it is bound to is true.
+Otherwise, it will hide the element.

      ```html
     <div ng-style="{background: config.BackgroundColor, color: config.TextColor}">